Portland Basement Wet? Cracks in the Concrete? Foundation Issues?

 Get Your House Repaired

-Where in Portland Do We Work?
+Where in Portland Can They Work?

-We can do all sorts of property maintenance projects all over the greater metro area – including the downtown areas of Beckman, Chinatown, Homestead, Old Town, Pearl District and Southwest Hills, the downtown zip codes of 97209, 97227, 97212, 97232, 97204, 97201 and 97205, plus most of the suburbs and around Multnomah County.
+They can do all sorts of property maintenance projects all over the greater metro area – including the downtown areas of Beckman, Chinatown, Homestead, Old Town, Pearl District and Southwest Hills, the downtown zip codes of 97209, 97227, 97212, 97232, 97204, 97201 and 97205, plus most of the suburbs and around Multnomah County.

 A Contractor in Portland

-We work on homes in places such as Almeda, Arbor Lodge, Argay, Ashcreek, Beaverton, Beckman, Bethany, Boise, Bridgeton, Bridlemile, Buckman, Centennial, Chinatown, Clackamas, Concordia, Cully, Eastmoreland, Eliot, Forest Park, Gresham, Happy Valley, Hayhurst, Hazelwood, Hillsboro, Hillsdale, Homestead, Hosford, Irvington, King, Lake Oswego, Lents, Lloyd, Madison South, Maplewood, Mill Park, Milwaukie, Montavilla, Northwest Portland, Oak Grove, Old Town, Oregon City, Park Rose, Pearl District, Powellhurst, Richmond, Roseway, Sellwood, Southwest Hills, Sunderland, Tigard, Wilkes and Woodlawn.
+They work on homes in places such as Almeda, Arbor Lodge, Argay, Ashcreek, Beaverton, Beckman, Bethany, Boise, Bridgeton, Bridlemile, Buckman, Centennial, Chinatown, Clackamas, Concordia, Cully, Eastmoreland, Eliot, Forest Park, Gresham, Happy Valley, Hayhurst, Hazelwood, Hillsboro, Hillsdale, Homestead, Hosford, Irvington, King, Lake Oswego, Lents, Lloyd, Madison South, Maplewood, Mill Park, Milwaukie, Montavilla, Northwest Portland, Oak Grove, Old Town, Oregon City, Park Rose, Pearl District, Powellhurst, Richmond, Roseway, Sellwood, Southwest Hills, Sunderland, Tigard, Wilkes and Woodlawn.

 Foundation Solvers Portland, Oregon